John-TRI1/BugFreeBrigade2/Team Project One/planning.md

 2. Filter/Search Scores - Users can search for their name in the leaderboard.
 3. Top 3 Highlighted - Visually highlight the top 3 scores.

+## New Features

+1. Search Bar - Allows user to search for specific users
+2. CSS Additions - Favicon

 # User Stories